hicommonwealth/edgeware-documentation/docs/advanced-topics/multi-signature-account/create-multi-signature-account.md

 ## Create Multi Signature Account through Apps

-In this chapter we will create and do test transaction from Multi-Signature account.
+In this chapter we will create a Multi-Signature account and perform a test transaction from the account.

 You will go to the [Accounts in Apps](https://polkadot.js.org/apps/#/accounts)